Does A Buyer’s Agent Get a Commission?

 Prior to beginning your home search, schedule a sit-down with your real estate agent so you can ask questions and get any agreed-upon terms clearly outlined in your contract.

 If you’re still on the lookout for the right agent to help you find your new home, take the stress out of house-hunting with HomeLight’s agent match.
-With our service, you let us know what you’re looking for in a home and in a real estate agent, and we’ll do the research.
-We only recommend the top performing real estate agents working in your area – those with a proven track record of success handling needs like yours.
+Let us know what you’re looking for in a home and in a real estate agent, and we’ll do the research.
+We only recommend the top-performing real estate agents working in your area – those with a proven track record of success handling needs like yours.

 Header Image Source: (Gene Gallin / Unsplash)